aram-grigorian/ffmpeg-nginx-task/README.md

 - [ ] Integrate Ansible with Terraform using `local-exec` provisioner (run everything with just `terraform apply`)
 - [ ] Add health checks and auto-restart for containers
-- [ ] Implement continuous frame updates for live streams
+- [ ] Implement continuous frame updates for live streams (in this case it was a video file)
-- [ ] Add SSL/TLS with Let's Encrypt
-- [ ] Set up CloudWatch monitoring and alerting
 - [ ] Use S3 for persistent frame storage
+- [ ] Use S3 for state storage
 - [ ] Add CI/CD pipeline with GitHub Actions

 ---

-## 🤝 Contributing

-Feel free to open issues or submit pull requests if you find ways to improve this project!

----

-## 📜 License

-This project is open source and available under the [MIT License](LICENSE).

----

-**Built with ❤️ using Terraform, Ansible, Docker, FFMPEG, and NGINX**
+**Built with haves using Terraform, Ansible, Docker, FFMPEG, and NGINX**